 Coordination of European COVID-19 Adaptive Platform Trials

 Cooperation and coordination between different EU projects is essential to tackle COVID-19.
 For this reason, RECOVER shares a joint coordination mechanism with a new, ambitious EU-funded research initiative, EU-RESPONSE.
 This project aims to establish a clinical research network to treat COVID-19 and other emerging infectious diseases.
 It will collaborate with the existing REMAP-CAP network, an innovative global Adaptive Platform Trial that is designed for pandemic research preparedness.
+More details on this coordination module can be found here.

 Coordination of European COVID-19 Adaptive Platform Trials – Team